hilaryrowe/documentation3/timelineTab/uniqueTimelineTabNav.md

 ![](timelineView.png)

    The timeline displays in horizontal two panes, stacked one on the other.
 The top pane shows machine operation or downtime in 10-minute increments for the 24-hour cycle.
-The lower pane shows machine parts function for a small subset of the 24-hour cycle, based on your click-selection in the top pane.
+The lower pane shows machine cycle breakdown for a small subset of the 24-hour cycle, based on your click-selection in the top pane.

   **Note:** You can click the middle-bar's double-down arrow icon to close the lower pane and display the top pane view alone.